moonwell-fi/moonwell-contracts-v2/MARKET_ADD.md

 - `seizeShare` percentage of seized collateral that goes to protocol reserves when a liquidation occurs, scaled up by `1e18`.
 - `supplyCap` cap of amount of assets that can be supplied for a given market.
 - `borrowCap` cap of amount of assets that can be borrowed for a given market.
-- `priceFeedName` name of the chainlink aggregator address in `Addresses.sol`. **Note user must add the address to Addresses.sol on the proper network pre-deployment in order for the price feed to be set correctly**
+- `priceFeedName` name of the chainlink aggregator address in `Addresses.json`. **Note user must add the address to Addresses.json on the proper network pre-deployment in order for the price feed to be set correctly**
-- `tokenAddressName` name of the underlying token address name for the new market, set in `Addresses.sol`. **Note user must add the underlying token address to Addresses.sol on the proper network pre-deployment in order for the MToken's underlying address to be set correctly**
+- `tokenAddressName` name of the underlying token address name for the new market, set in `Addresses.json`. **Note user must add the underlying token address to Addresses.json on the proper network pre-deployment in order for the MToken's underlying address to be set correctly**
 - `name` name of the Moonwell MToken.
 Prefixed with `Moonwell`.
 - `symbol` symbol of the Moonwell MToken.
 Prefixed with `m`.
-- `addressesString` name of the address string set in `Addresses.sol`.
+- `addressesString` name of the address string set in `Addresses.json`.
 - `jrm` parameters for the configuration of a JumpRateModel for each MToken.
 - `baseRatePerYear` cost to borrow per year as a percentage, scaled by `1e18`.
 - `multiplierPerYear` multiplier on the base rate, which creates the curve of the rate before kink is hit, as a percentage, scaled by `1e18`.